CONDITIONS OF SALE OF GOODS CARPET FIBRE EQUESTRIAN SURFACES

 3.7 If through instructions or lack of instructions from the Customer, Carpet Gallop is unable to despatch the Goods within seven days after the date of notification that they are ready for despatch, the Goods will be deemed to have been delivered and Carpet gallop shall be entitled to arrange insurance and storage within its own works or elsewhere on behalf of the Customer and the Customer will pay Carpet Gallop reasonable charges incurred for such insurance or storage.
 The goods shall be invoiced and the customer must pay within the normal agreed terms of payment.

 3.8 Carpet Gallop is not responsible for export demurrage charges and/or customs charges or additional costs resulting from delay in unloading.

 4. WARRANTY OF GOODS MANUFACTURED BY CARPET GALLOP

 4.1 Carpet Gallop warrants that on the point of delivery, the Goods shall conform in all material respects with their description and any applicable Sample.
-Notwithstanding the foregoing the Customer acknowledges that any sample provided is intended to be indicative only and that the Goods supplied to the Customer may vary in colour,
+Notwithstanding the foregoing the Customer acknowledges that any sample provided is intended to be indicative only and that the Goods supplied to the Customer may vary in colour, texture and consistency.

 4.2 Subject to clause 0 , if: